-When my son was diagnosed with Autism Spectrum Disorder, I turned to books.
+When my son was having some communication issues, I turned to books.
+There were several diagnoses on the table, including ASD.
 I knew about ASD from my psychology background, but that just told me the diagnostic criteria and what the “acceptable” treatments were.
-It didn’t tell me about the human experience of ASD, nor did it provide me with guidance or insight on parenting a child with ASD.
-I needed reassurance as a parent, I wanted a guidebook, a map, answers.
-But books about neurodiversity can only do so much.
-The answers, I’ve found, are by simply living day-to-day and letting my son teach me.
-What did help was reading anything and everything I could about neurodiversity—novels, nonfiction, parenting books, psychology books, middle-grade or children’s books, YA, etc.
+As a parent, I wanted a guidebook, a map, answers.
+While there was no guidebook, books did provide stories and lived experiences.
+So I read everything I could about neurodiversity—novels, nonfiction, parenting books, psychology books, middle-grade or children’s books, YA, etc.

 What is neurodiversity?
 According to the National Symposium on Neurodiversity at Syracuse, it is “a concept where neurological differences are to be recognized and respected as any other human variation.”
 This can include ASD, dyslexia, ADHD, dyscalculia, Tourette syndrome, dyspraxia, and others.
 This is reflected in my book selection.